Loire Valley’s Most Respected Wines

-The Pouilly-Fumé vineyards area include seven parishes on the right bank of the Loire river, approximately in central of France.
-These run from Mesves-sur-Loire in the south to Saint-Martin-sur-Nohain, a few kilometers to the north.
+The Pouilly-Fumé vineyards area includes seven parishes on the Loire river’s right bank, approximately in central France.
+These run from Mesves-Sur-Loire in the south to Saint-Martin-Sur-Nohain, a few kilometers to the north.
 These villages are in Burgundy, although Pouilly-Fumé remains ‘Loire Valley’ wine, intrinsically.

-The surface of the vineyards extends on 12 square kilometers, today, for an annual production of 7,000, 000 liters of dry white wines, around Pouilly-sur-Loire in the Nièvre, in France.
+Today, the surface of the vineyards extends on 12 square kilometers for an annual production of 7,000 000 liters of dry white wines, around Pouilly-sur-Loire in the Nièvre, in France.
 The wine is made exclusively from Sauvignon Blanc, a variety whose clusters are formed of small ovoid grains.
-It is attributed to the notion of “smoked” because the aromas and bouquet have this characteristic recognizable among all wines.
+It is attributed to the notion of “smoked” because the aroma and bouquet have recognizable characteristics among all wines.

 The climate of this appellation is moderate temperate oceanic with marl and clay with flints soil condition.

-A part of important features of Pouilly-Fumé appellation for dry white wines are as follows:
+A part of the important features of Pouilly-Fumé appellation for dry white wines are as follows: